The Legend of Dragoon: Story

-The soul of the God of Destruction has wandered the Earth and every one hundred and eight years possesses the body of a human child in an attempt to return to its body.
+The soul of the God of Destruction wanders Endiness and every one hundred and eight years possesses a human child in an attempt to return to its body.
+Rose, revealed to be immortal and the Black Monster that Dart has been pursuing, has killed each possessed human to prevent the God of Destruction's soul and body from merging.
 The body can be summoned if the Signets are destroyed, which is done using the immense magical power contained within the artifacts that Lloyd gathered.
 In the present day, the human that is the soul of the God of Destruction is Shana.
-Emperor Diaz reveals himself to be Zieg Feld, Dart's father and leader of the Dragoons 10,000 years ago.
-Melbu Frahma cast a spell that both petrified Zieg and kept his own spirit alive within Zieg's body.
+Emperor Diaz reveals himself as Zieg Feld, Dart's father and leader of the Dragoons 10,000 years ago.
+Frahma cast a spell that both petrified Zieg and kept his own spirit alive within Zieg's body.

-Zieg – possessed by Melbu Frahma – takes Shana and destroys the remaining Signet Spheres that seal the Moon That Never Sets, causing it to fall from the sky.
-He carries Shana to the body of the God of Destruction so that the body will sense the presence of its soul and prepare to restore itself.
-Instead, Melbu Frahma unites with the body himself, taking the form and power of the God of Destruction.
-Zieg is released from Melbu Frahma's possession and the party is able to defeat Melbu.
-Zieg and Rose sacrifice themselves to destroy Melbu Frahma and the surviving party members return to various points on the continent and live separate lives.
+Zieg – possessed by Frahma – is given the Signet Spheres by Lloyd.
+He takes Shana and destroys the remaining Signet Spheres that seal the Moon That Never Sets, causing it to fall from the sky.
+The party pursues Frahma to save Shana and stop the destruction of the world.
+Frahma carries Shana to the body of the God of Destruction so that the body will sense the presence of its soul and prepare to restore itself.
+Instead, Frahma unites with the body himself, taking the form and power of the God of Destruction.
+Zieg is released from Melbu Frahma's possession; Zieg and Rose sacrifice themselves to destroy Frahma.
+The surviving party members return to various points on the continent and live separate lives.

+Analysis

+The death of Lavitz is cited as an example of ludonarrative dissonance, as this event serves a narrative purpose but little gameplay consequences.
+Since Albert replaces Lavitz's role in the party, the gameplay is unchanged after this event.
+The plot mechanic of a character dying, but having their abilities inherited by another playable character, was used in other role-playing games created at the same time.
+This includes Final Fantasy V, where Krile inherits Galuf's abilities after the latter's death.